Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Introduction

 \subsection{Our Contribution}

-Our contribution can be summarized as follows. \begin{itemize} \item \textbf{Link between mutual information and frequentist Fisher information:} We provide an asymptotic expansion for MI and show how it depends not only on the variance in model predictions as measured by the Fisher information, but also on the degree of randomness in the true data generating process. \item \textbf{Bootstrap estimation of mutual information:} We propose an estimator of MI based on bootstrap.
-This allows for study between frequentist notions of uncertainty which are based on variance under repeated draws of data, and Bayesian notions which are based on spread in distribution of the parameters. \item \textbf{Connection with deep ensembles:} We propose a decomposition of our epistemic uncertainty estimator into components arising from training stochasticity and data sampling, and use this to provide insight into the success of deep ensembles. \end{itemize}
+Our contributions can be summarized as follows. \begin{itemize} \item \textbf{Link between mutual information and frequentist Fisher information:} We provide an asymptotic expansion for MI and show how it depends not only on the variance in model predictions as measured by the Fisher information, but also on the degree of randomness in the true data generating process. \item \textbf{Contributions to MI from data variability and training randomness:} We use the asymptotic expansion to construct a bootstrap estimator of MI.
+To allow comparison with deep ensembles, we show how this bootstrap estimator separates into components arising from training stochasticity and variability in data sampling. \item \textbf{Empirical comparison with deep ensembles:} We conduct empirical studies across a variety of deep learning tasks that show that training stochasticity is dominant over variability in data sampling, with deep ensembles capturing the latter. \end{itemize}